tdhend/tdhend.github.io/about.markdown

 <b>Academics</b>

 <u>Graduate Studies</u><br/>
-I am currently pursuing a Master's degree in Information Science and Technology with a focus in Data Science through the University of Wisconsin-Milwaukee.
+I have recently completed a Master's degree in Information Science and Technology with a focus in Data Science through the University of Wisconsin-Milwaukee.
 This program has been incredibly interesting and valuable in gaining a background in computer science.
 I have always had an interest in programming but until enrolling in this program I had little formal education in the field.

-Classes include:
+Classes included:
 <ul>Web Mining and Analytics</ul>
 <ul>Business Intelligence Technologies and Solutions</ul>
 <ul>Mathematical and Computing Fundamentals</ul>